Typhus

 • WHO GETS FLEA-BORNE TYPHUS?

 Typhus can affect people of all ages.
-Most infected patients do not recall a fleabite, but often have contact with animals such as pet dogs or cats that carry these fleas in or near their home.
+Most people do not recall a fleabite, but often have contact with animals such as community cats, opossums, rodents, or pet dogs or cats that can carry these infected fleas in or near their home.
 Pets and other animals do not become sick from typhus.

 • WHAT ARE SYMPTOMS OF TYPHUS?